CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 words <- c("this","is","a","vector","of","strings")
 ```

-In each of the above examples, we "combine" the elements inside each `c()` function to form a vector.
-This is like connecting train cars together.
+ The elements between the commas are like individual train cars, and the `c()` function connects the elements together into a single entity comprised of multiple units, like a train, called a vector.

 ### length()

 Just like a train has a specific number of cars, a vector has a specific number of slots.
 This is called the length of the vector.
-R has a `length()` function the reports the length of a vector.
+R has a `length()` function that reports the length of a vector.

 ```r